nukkonyan/SMStats/README.md

-# xStats - Currently being re-built from scratch with a huge optimization.
+## xStats - Currently being re-built from scratch with a huge optimization.
 (All-in-one and Updater support.)
+At the moment in early development stages.
 xStats is a multi-statistics tracking plugin, featuring kill tracking, achievement tracking and more to come.

 xStats is not made to superceed any statistical plugins, it's just made for fun and improving skills.